Click here to view our adoptable animals!

 Weekends – 11:00am – 4:00pm

-Pre-Select (PS) dog adoptions are available through our new process of making certain dogs available for adoption prior to the stray hold expiring.
+Pre-Select dog adoptions are available through our new process of making certain dogs available for adoption prior to the stray hold expiring.
 Not all animals will qualify for Pre-Selection (those with known owners, those with medical and behavioral challenges, and other variables).
 You will be able to meet with these dogs and if we make a match we will set up an adoption.
 If an owner comes to reclaim, we will return the dog to it’s family and void that adoption and refund the adoption fee.
 If no owner comes to reclaim, we will have the animal made ready for adoption and able to have their new family pick up at the earliest date available after the stray hold expires.
-You can find Pre-Select Animals by going to our Dogs at MADACC page, and looking for a PS in the ID field.
+You can find Pre-Select Animals by going to our ADOPTABLE ANIMALS page, and looking for a animals available for Pre-Select Adoption.
 The status of animals can change daily pending medical exams so if you are interested in an animal you can check back.
-Only animals identified with a PS are available for the Pre-Select program.
+Only animals identified with a Pre-Select program status are eligible.
 Please note that until an animal has been sterilized and vetted for adoption that the owner of that animal may come in and reclaim that animal.
 MADACC respects property ownership claims even if it is days after the stray hold has ended and the owner has paid the required fees.
 This is not a common but we want to be clear up front about this potential situation.
 ALL PRESELECT ADOPTIONS MUST BE PAID FOR VIA CREDIT OR DEBIT CARD!
 No exceptions!
 This is in the event we need to refund an adoption fee if the animal is reclaimed by the owner.

 Dogs and cats that have not been reclaimed are also available to meet and bring home at our building seven days per week.
 Our adoptable cats are always viewable in our lobby.
 Our adoption center staff will happily help you select the right dog or cat to add to your family.
 We strongly encourage you to come to our facility to meet animals in person.